Short Vowel Variations

 Some words with short vowels have consonant digraphs.
 Digraphs are two letters that make one sound, and these consonant letters together make a new sound.

 Download bookmarks with pattern sorts for short vowel variations: flossy words, a can say o, ck endings, and short vowels with digraphs.
-Get free word sorts that include these patterns.
+Word sorts for these patterns are part of the Phonics Pow Toolkit.

 Short Vowel Variations BookmarksLearn about more ways that vowels can vary.